There is an ongoing DDoS attack causing intermittent 502 errors. We've added mitigations to block the DDoS and keep the wiki online.

 Overseas Japan

-• The enemy characters cause normal damage during the final stage (a three-hit combo takes one square of the player's life bar), unlike the U.S. version, where at the last stage, the standard enemies and the mid-bosses just need to hit the player once to take off one or two life squares, and the last boss(s) can kill the player's character with just one attack.
+• In the Japanese version, every enemy causes normal damage during the final stage (a three-hit combo takes one square of the player's life bar).
+In the U.S. version, standard enemies and the mid-bosses just need to hit the player once to take off one or two life squares, and the last boss(es) can kill the player's character with just one attack.

 Revisional Differences

-This game has been ported to the Nintendo Wii as a downloadable Virtual Console Arcade game.
-However, this contains the same changes found in Ninja Gaiden Black, including:
+This game has been ported to the Nintendo Wii as a downloadable Virtual Console Arcade game as well as the PlayStation 4/Nintendo Switch as part of the Arcade Archives series.
+However, these releases contain the same changes found in Ninja Gaiden Black, including:

 • The boss music in Stages 2 and 5 has been omitted from this version (due to the supposed similarity to Black Sabbath's "Iron Man"); in turn, the regular background music keeps playing even after the bosses appear (which would normally prompt the quick music switch).